 Amount paid/ payable \$'000's

 Non-audit services 2023 2022

 Methodology, procedural and administrative reviews 105 8

 Total 105 8

-Further details on the compensation paid to KPMG are provided in Note 33 Auditor Fees to the financial statements including details of audit-related services provided during the year of \$5.82 million (2022: \$7.50 million).
+Further details on the compensation paid to KPMG are provided in Note 35 Auditor Fees to the financial statements including details of audit-related services provided during the year of \$5.82 million (2022: \$7.50 million).

 For the reasons set out above, the Directors are satisfied that the provision of non-audit services by the external auditor during the year ended 30 September 2023 is compatible with the general standard of independence for external auditors imposed by the Corporations Act 2001 and did not compromise the auditor independence requirements of the Corporations Act 2001.

-Directors' and officers' indemnity
+Directors' and Officers' Indemnity

-ANZBGL's Constitution (Rule 9.1) permits ANZBGL to:
+ANZGHL's Constitution (Rule 11.1) permits ANZGHL to:

-- Indemnify any officer or employee of ANZBGL or any of its related bodies corporate, or its auditor, against liabilities (so far as may be permitted under applicable law) incurred as such an officer, employee or auditor to a person (other than ANZBGL or a related body corporate), including liabilities incurred as a result of appointment or nomination by ANZBGL or a related body corporate as a trustee or as an officer or employee of another corporation; and - Make payments in respect of legal costs incurred by an officer or employee or auditor in defending an action for a liability incurred as such an officer, employee or auditor, or in resisting or responding to actions taken by a government agency, a duly constituted Royal Commission or other official inquiry, a liquidator, administrator, trustee in bankruptcy or other authorised official.
+Indemnify any officer or employee of ANZGHL or any of its wholly-owned subsidiaries, or its auditor, against liabilities (so far as may be permitted under applicable law) incurred as such an officer, employee or auditor, including liabilities incurred as a result of appointment or nomination by ANZGHL or wholly-owned subsidiary as a trustee or as an officer or employee of another corporation; and Make payments in respect of legal costs incurred by an officer or employee or auditor in defending an action for a liability incurred as such an officer, employee or auditor, or in resisting or responding to actions taken by a government agency, a duly constituted Royal Commission or other official inquiry, a liquidator, administrator, trustee in bankruptcy or other authorised official.